22 Simple Ways to Be a Responsible Tourist

 The good news?
 In the future we will likely switch over to electric planes which will reduce the carbon impact of flights.
 In the meantime, governments around the world are taking action.

-The French government has become the first large economy to ban short-haul flights where a train or bus alternative of two and a half hours or less exists–a move which was voted on in 2021 and comes into effect in April 2022.
+The French government has become the first large economy to ban short-haul flights where a train or bus alternative of two and a half hours or less exists–a move which was voted on in 2021 and came into effect in April 2022.

-8. Zero Waste Travel
+11. Adopt Zero Waste Travel Practices

 It’s becoming easier and easier to cut down on your waste, both at home and while abroad.
 Reducing your use of plastic and other disposable products and packaging helps lessen how much ends up in a landfill.

 A zero waste approach conserves natural resources and reduces pollution from extraction, manufacturing and disposal.
+So how can you be more zero waste while traveling?
+Here’s some tips!

 • Pack canvas bags, reusable cutlery, and reusable food storage containers.
 By bringing these items along, you can refuse single use items that you might come across while shopping or dining out.
 Bring canvas bags to use instead of accepting plastic bags, and reusable cutlery for takeout.
 You can also bring some containers for random things, like leftover food.